LucasZs/C-sharp-projects/readme.md

 COLLECTIONS & IO

 The C# studies are continued with another few tasks to learn about the collections and I/O operations - exercises solved according to itemized descriptions and given code snipets.

+DRIVER

+A simple app to show the drives, the directories, the files and the content of the textfiles on the user's computer.